pingcap/tidb/docs/design/2021-03-09-dynamic-privileges.md

 ## Impact & Risks

-In its initial release, dynamic privilege usage will be controlled by an experimental feature flag.
+In its initial release, dynamic privilege usage will be controlled by an experimental feature flag (`tidb_enable_dynamic_privileges`), which is modifyable on a GLOBAL or SESSION basis.
 The implementation will be via restricting `GRANT` and `REVOKE` statements from creating dynamic privileges (it is too invasive to conditionally modify the ast visitor functionaliy).

 For backwards compatibility, the MySQL-compatible dynamic privileges will also permit `SUPER`.
 This helps prevent upgrade issues, such a when TiDB was bootstrapped `GRANT ALL ON *.*` would not have granted all the dynamic privileges.
 There might be some impact on Upgrade/Downgrade story if eventually the `BACKUP_ADMIN` privilege is used instead of `SUPER`, but for the initial release I am planning to allow either.